 Some reputable sources: national newspapers (New York Times; Washington Post); large, popular magazines (Time; Newsweek); scholarly journals (peer-reviewed); and academic books (most of our non-fiction books in Gorgas are written by academics and scholars).

 Some sources to avoid: newspapers and magazines with obvious political leanings; smaller newspapers and magazines, which might not go through rigorous editing; books published by smaller publishers or that include bad/no research or citations.

-I hope this helps -- the answer is not always so clear.
-If you would like help more specific to your assignment and its sources, I'd be happy to point you in the right direction.
+We hope this helps -- the answer is not always so clear.
+If you would like help more specific to your assignment and its sources, please ask us for assistance.